falcosecurity/falco-website/content/en/docs/rules/default-custom.md

 > You can find the details of the available default rules in this [page](/docs/reference/rules/default-rules/) or in the Falco rules auto-generated [**documentation**](https://falcosecurity.github.io/rules/).

-If you are running Falco directly from the command line, you can use the `-r` switch to add as many rules files as needed. e.g.:
+If you are running Falco directly from the command line, you can use the `-r` switch to load as many rules files as needed.
+Is it possible to provide `-r` with the path of a single file or directory (in this latter case, all the rules files in the directory will be loaded).
+The switch can be specified multiple times; if is specified at least once, the `rules_files` key in the configuration file is ignored. e.g.:

 ```
 # falco -r /path/to/my/rules1.yaml -r /path/to/my/rules2.yaml